klipsey/DriverMod/README.md

 - Ancient Scepter support
 - Better item displays
 - Other things 100% decided on pure whimsy
+- Proper skill icons?

 ___

 ## Changelog

+`1.0.1`
+- Fixed gun pickups being permanent- when commenting out the gun test code for release, I accidentally hit the code that swaps back to the pistol as well, whoops

 `1.0.0`
 - Initial release